 Blood tests looking for signs of diabetes, kidney disease and high cholesterol may be done.

 If your doctor suspects you have PAD, then they will likely arrange for you to have an Ankle-Brachial Index test (ABI).
 This is a simple test that can be done in the office to check circulation in the legs.
 It consists of taking blood pressure in the arms and at the ankles with an ultrasound probe.
 The exam takes about 10 minutes, and you will be asked to lie down flat.
 After the two blood pressure readings, a ratio is calculated to get the value of your ABI.

 An ABI of 0.90 or less is considered a sign of PAD.
 An ABI of greater than 1.3 may signal stiff arteries that may or may not be blocked.

 In some cases, a computed tomography (CT) scan or magnetic resonance imaging (MRI) scan may be required – usually if after the ABI test or ultrasound test more information is needed or to guide the best treatment options.

 Finally, you may have an invasive catheter angiogram that can serve as both a test and a treatment.
-This procedure involves injecting contrast dye into the affected arteries, and taking X-ray images to see where blockages may be located.
-If blockages are detected, they may choose to open these arteries up during the procedure by using a device designed to cut, drill or shave through the plaque, or displace it to allow more blood to flow through.
+This procedure involves injecting dye into the affected arteries and taking X-ray images to see where blockages may be.
+If blockages are found, your clinician may open up these arteries during the procedure.
+They can use a device to cut, drill or shave through the plaque to allow more blood to flow through.